Rodrick0209/ISEP-SEM4PI-23-24/readme.md

 After building the project as described in the "How to Build" section, multiple JAR files may be created in the target directory of your project.

 1. **Choose the Correct JAR File:**
    - Identify the JAR file that corresponds to the version of your application you want to deploy.
-This could be named based on version numbers, timestamps, or other identifiers.

 2. **Copy the JAR File:**
    - Copy the chosen JAR file to the machine or virtual machine where you want to deploy the application.
 You can do this using a secure copy (scp) command, a USB drive, or any other method you prefer.